dallmeyer/opengoal-orbhunt/README.md

 Play via the [opengoal-mod-launcher](https://opengoal-unofficial-mods.github.io)!

+## Concept
 It's Jak 1 but everything is moved all around!
 No custom levels and no new actors have been added in this mod - it's more-or-less the vanilla game except that existing actors have been relocated!

+Mid-2022 I was watching [headstrong1290](https://www.twitch.tv/headstrong1290) running Jak II Any% All Orbs, and [Xyphles](https://www.twitch.tv/xyphles) running Jak 3 All Open Orbs, and I thought - "Hey, what if the Orbs in Jak 1 were tucked away like in these games?
+That could be fun..."
+Well very quickly that morphed into moving ALL the things around, but I did stick with the name "Orb Hunt" as a shoutout to the original inspiration :)

 ## Collectables
 **All collectables needed for 100% should be "in bounds"** meaning they should be plainly visible and accessible: